Lydia Majdalany

 Barrister: Lydia Majdalany

-Address: 1EC, 3 King’s Bench Walk North, Inner Temple, London, EC4Y 7HR
+Address: 1EC Barristers, 3 King’s Bench Walk North, Inner Temple, London, EC4Y 7HR

 The Purposes for which Personal Data is Processed: